Thyroxine: Biosynthesis

-Thyroxine biosynthesis is a multi-step process that occurs in follicular cell within the thyroid gland.
+Thyroxine biosynthesis is a multi-step process that occurs in follicular cells within the thyroid gland.
 The synthesis of thyroxine requires adequate iodine supply and appropriate hormonal control.

 The process begins with the active uptake of iodide from the bloodstream by thyroid follicular cells through the sodium/iodide symporter (NIS) located in the basolateral membrane.
 Once inside the cell, iodide is transported to the follicular lumen, where it undergoes oxidation by the enzyme thyroid peroxidase (TPO) in the presence of hydrogen peroxide generated by the NADPH oxidase DUOX2.
 The oxidized iodine then iodinates tyrosyl residues of thyroglobulin (Tg), a glycoprotein synthesized by thyroid cells and stored in the follicular lumen.
 This process, known as organification, results in the formation of monoiodotyrosine (MIT) and diiodotyrosine (DIT) residues within the Tg molecule.

 The final step in thyroxine synthesis involves the free radical mediated coupling of two DIT residues, catalyzed by TPO, to form T_{4} while still attached to the Tg backbone.
 When thyroid hormone is needed, Tg is internalized by thyrocytes, and proteolytic enzymes in lysosomes cleave the T_{4} from Tg, allowing for its release into the bloodstream.
 This intricate biosynthetic pathway is tightly regulated by thyroid-stimulating hormone (TSH) from the pituitary gland, which influences virtually every stage of thyroid hormone production.